Ashreen121/Ashreen121/README.md

 - 👋 Hi, I’m @Ashreen121
-- 👀 Interested in applying software engineering skills in industry projects
+- 👀 Interested in applying software engineering skills to industry projects
-- 🌱 Currently learning React.js
+- 📈 Currently training language models for text summarization
-- 💞️ Looking to collaborate on projects focusing around sustainability
+- 🤝 Looking to collaborate on projects focused on sustainability and artificial intelligence
 - 📫 How to reach me: ashreen.kaur8@gmail.com

 <!---